-Author: Dr. Laura Meihofer
+By Dr. Laura Meihofer 7-Minute Read

 Think of Dr. Laura Meihofer as the pied piper of pelvic health.
-She has amassed a massive following thanks to her warm, accessible approach to this often-neglected part of a woman’s body.
+She's amassed a massive following thanks to her warm, accessible approach to this often-neglected part of a woman’s body.
 Trained at Mayo Clinic and founder of the @clitoriscollective, she has been a specialist for nearly ten years, teaching women how to strengthen their pelvic floors to treat incontinence, increase sexual pleasure, and feel unstoppable in general.
 So what exactly is the pelvic floor and how can it help us during menopause?
-Read on for an informative session with this amazing physical therapist.
+Read on for an informative session with this powerhouse physical therapist.

-First things first, what exactly is the pelvic floor and what does it do?
+First things first: What exactly is the pelvic floor and what does it do?

 What are the common causes of pelvic pain and what conditions can benefit from pelvic floor therapy?